 Redim PipeSpecNames(20) 'changes the size of the array without preserving.

 Hot water heaters such as the Kenmore Power Miser 9, come with a plastic drain valve that is most likely going to start leaking soon.
-Mine started leaking a few months ago through the plug valve washer, but recently the valve sprung a second leak and was leaking right at the threads so it had to be removed.
-You will likely have to replace the valve in as little as 7 years, as was the case for me.
-It is extremely difficult to remove these little bastards without breaking the things right off at the threads.
+Mine started leaking at about the 7 year mark, through the plug valve washer, but recently the valve sprung a second leak and was leaking right at the threads so it had to be removed.
+It is extremely difficult to remove these little bastards without breaking the plastic flats.
 If you break the thing off at the threads you may need to resort to special tools for removing broken bolts, or even perhaps painstakingly using a hacksaw blade to slowly split the threaded end so you can pry it out.
+Most likely though you have started to break this on the plastic flats with an adjustable wrench like I did.
 Anyway, there is an easy solution, don’t break the valve off completely yet with anger!
 The trick to remove this bastard is to first remove the white/grey knob assembly (by twisting the white part) and valve plug washer… once that is removed, you can then find around your house a metal rod that you can insert into the open hole where the knob/plug assembly used to be… and now with your adjustable wrench and your rod together in each hand, it should turn!
 You should be able to remove the valve!
 Even if you cracked the plastic flats slightly trying to remove the valve with your adjustable wrench, this will likely still work like it did for me, I illustrate below…. once it’s off I highly recommend replacing the valve with a standard 3/4″ NPT brass nipple, full-port ball valve, and garden hose adapter as shown in the last image below.
 These water heaters all use standard 3/4″ NPT fittings which are readily available in your local hardware store, likely even cheaper than the replacement value of the plastic valve from Kenmore, and the brass fittings are a million times better quality and will last much longer.
 Even if they cost more I still think it’s completely worth the upgrade.
 In fact, if you buy a new water heater in the future, look for the stupid plastic drain valve and immediately replace it with brass fittings.
 It will make life easier years down the road.
 They drain faster too.
-Continue reading “Easy way to remove the plastic drain valve on a Kenmore Power Miser 9 hot water heater, even if you cracked the flats…”

 Packing too much when traveling is bad, it can limit your options for what you are able to do on a trip because of limited luggage space on a bike.
 I’ve compiled some packing lists below for the light traveler.